6 Charts That Dismantle The Trope Of Asian Americans As A Model Minority

 Especially since the start of collective activism among Asian Americans in the 1960s, Asian Americans have had a rich history of political activism and involvement.
 But that history has not always translated to greater representation in political leadership.

 Despite these perceptions, Asian Americans are pushing forward.
-Asian Americans increased their voter turnout rate by more than any other racial or ethnic group in the 2020 election, and in part helped Joe Biden win Georgia.
-In the same year, 158 Asian Americans ran for state legislatures, the highest number since the 2018 midterms.
+Asian Americans increased their voter turnout rate by more than any other racial or ethnic group in the 2020 election and in part helped Joe Biden win Georgia.
+In that same year, 158 Asian Americans ran for state legislatures, the highest number since the 2018 midterms.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.